 • Students in the class of 2023 and beyond will take the SAT during their junior year of high school.
-The SAT will fulfill the testing requirements for the state of Indiana and is also required for college admission.
+The SAT will fulfill the testing requirements for the state of Indiana and is also required by some colleges for admission.
 As such, this test is important and should be taken seriously by all students, whether they plan to attend college after high school or not.